devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

    1. Provides a POST endpoint that sets the greeting.
    1. Provides a DELETE endpoint that resets the greeting back to the default.
    1. Sends metrics that count the total for each HTTP method.
-1. Create Curl commands that call all of the service's endpoints.
+1. Create Curl commands that call all the service's endpoints.
 1. Change the visualization so that it shows multiple series with the counts for each type of HTTP method.

 When you are done, you should have a dashboard that looks something like this: